 There are other wonderful beaches to explore around the world.
 Some of these may not be present in the Philippines, but it would be great to put them in your places-to-go-to list or even visit them in your next vacation.

 Another great beach in Hawaii is the Papakōlea Beach in the Ka'u district.
 This area is famous for the rare green sand that is caused by the presence of olivine crystals.
 There is some argument whether this is the only green beach in the whole world.
 However, my take on this would be a positive note.
 There are still many places to explore in our planet, and there might be another (maybe a small island) somewhere that could also have those crystals and have a green beach.
 This may be another adventure for some.

 - Red Sand

 If the Philippines has its own light pink beach, there are other much brighter ones out there.
-Santorini's Red Beach gets a much deeper red color because of the red lava rock from the nearby cliffs.
+Santorini has their Red Beach which gets a much deeper red color because of the red lava rock from the nearby cliffs.